edwardloveall/ColorClockSaver/README.md

 ## Installation

+_Note: This screensaver requires macOS Sierra (10.12)_

 Download the latest [release](https://github.com/edwardloveall/ColorClockSaver/releases/latest) and place it in your `~/Library/Screen Savers/` directory.
 Then, open System Preferences > Desktop & Screen Saver and select ColorClockSaver from the list.